IvSm-ko/DevOps_online_Lviv_2020Q42021Q1/m1/task4.1/readme.md

 ![image](./images/PC2-PC4_collision(3).png)

-I am creating the following project, which includes: 4 PCs, such as *PC-PT*, Switch (*Switch*).
+I am creating the following project, which includes: 4 PCs, such as *PC-PT*, *Switch*.
 Each computer must be connected to the hub using twisted pair (*copper straight through*).

 ![image](./images/IP_Switch-PC0.png)

 Unlike a hub network scheme, this network works to transmit packets only from recipient to recipient and back.
 All other PCs do not receive packages. we can see it in the right part (*Event List*) in the picture above.

 I am expanding the project to the next.
-It includes: 8 PCs *PC-PT*, 2 switches (*Switch*).
+It includes: 8 PCs (*PC-PT*), 2 *Switches*.
 Each computer is connected to the switch by means of twisted pair (*copper direct through*), switches are connected by a cross cable (*copper cross*)

 ![image](./images/4.1_4(1).png)